mschreie/hpe_oneview_ansible_workshop/exercises/virtual_environment.md

 ```

+Use Environment in Tower:
+When creating a Job-Templte in Tower you can choose which virtual environment to use there.

 Further details about Virtual Environment for Red Hat Ansible Tower (Controller) can be found in this link :
 https://docs.ansible.com/ansible-tower/latest/html/upgrade-migration-guide/virtualenv.html